JohnMurray/busan/decisions/002-address-format-and-resolution.md

   For example, if the address is simply a hash (e.g. SAH256), that is not a meaningful value for users if they were to print out the address or inspect it during debugging.
 + __Uniqueness__ - Names must be unique for the lifetime of the actor system.
-This means if an actor is spanwed with a given name of `"A"` and that actor terminates.
+This means if an actor is spawned with a given name of `"A"` and that actor terminates.
 Another actor with the given name `"A"` must not have the same address.
 This prevents accidental communication lines and encourages that addresses are discovered through direct address sharing.